Preparing for mobility period

 5. International Services will send your application to the host university.

 6. If you are accepted as an exchange student to the host university, fill out your SoleMOVE application.

-7. Please upload the acceptance letter/Learning agreement signed by all three parties (and Erasmus Grant Agreement) to the SoleGRANT programme and make your grant applications in SoleGRANT.
+7. Please upload the acceptance letter/Learning agreement signed by all three parties (and Erasmus Grant Agreement) to the SoleGRANT programme and make your grant application in SoleGRANT.

-8. If you go abroad for training, make you grant
+8. If you go abroad for training, make your grant

-applications to SoleGRANT programme and upload the Learning agreement for traineeship signed by all three parties (and Erasmus Grant Agreement) to
+application to SoleGRANT programme and upload the Learning agreement for traineeship signed by all three parties (and the Erasmus Grant Agreement) to

-9. The grants will be paid to your bank account before the beginning of your exchange if you have returned all the required documents to the international relations coordinator of your campus 1 month before the beginning of the exchange period.
+9. The grants will be paid to your bank account before the beginning of your exchange if you have returned all the required documents to the international services 1 month before the beginning of the exchange period.